OpenLiberty/ci.maven/docs/dev.md

 While dev mode is running, perform the following in the command terminal to run the corresponding actions.

 * <kbd>g</kbd> - toggle the automatic generation of features, type <kbd>g</kbd> and press <kbd>Enter</kbd>.
-A new server configuration file will be generated in the SOURCE configDropins/overrides configuration directory.
+A new server configuration file will be generated in the configDropins/overrides server configuration directory or optionally in the source configuration directory instead.
+* <kbd>s</kbd> - toggle the output directory for generation of features, type <kbd>s</kbd> and press <kbd>Enter</kbd>.
+A new server configuration file will be generated in either the server configuration directory (`target/liberty/wlp/usr/servers/defaultServer`) or in the source configuration directory (`src/main/liberty/config`).
 * <kbd>o</kbd> - optimize the list of generated features, type <kbd>o</kbd> and press <kbd>Enter</kbd>.
-A new server configuration file will be generated in the SOURCE configDropins/overrides configuration directory.
+All the class files will be scanned and a new server configuration file will be generated in the configDropins/overrides server or source configuration directory.
 * <kbd>Enter</kbd> - run tests on demand, press <kbd>Enter</kbd>.
 * <kbd>r</kbd> - restart the server, type <kbd>r</kbd> and press <kbd>Enter</kbd>.
 * <kbd>h</kbd> - see the help menu for available actions, type <kbd>h</kbd> and press <kbd>Enter</kbd>.